Doctors Push Back As Congress Takes Aim At Surprise Medical Bills

 As surprise medical billing has emerged as a hot-button issue for voters, doctors, hospitals and insurers have been lobbying to protect their own bottom line.
 All that lobbying meant nothing got passed last year.

-Television and internet ads are the most visible manifestation of the battle.
+Television and Internet ads are the most visible manifestation of the battle.
 But in taking their cause to politicians, doctors have waged an extraordinary on-the-ground stealth campaign to win over members of Congress.
-Their professional credentials give them a kind of gravitas compared with other lobbyists who are merely hired guns.
+Their professional credentials give them a kind of gravitas compared with lobbyists who are merely hired guns.

 For patients, getting an unexpected bill for a treatment they thought was covered by insurance can be financially devastating.
 Surprise bills are sometimes triggered when patients unwittingly see a doctor out of network.